mwganson/pdwrapper/README.md

 These are fairly self-explanatory.
 Use them to scale the shape of that linked object before using it in the recipe to create the shape.
 For example, if you want to scale the Tip Tool object (which is usually the linked object) then you would set the Tip Tool Scale property to the desired scale factor.
 Tip Shape Scale and Pattern Shape Scale scale the results of the boolean operations and are applied in addition to the base and tool scales.
 Experiment with these to see the effects.
 When scaling patterns you must scale the Tip Tool separately if you want to also scale the original element of the pattern.
 If Scale = 1.0, then no scaling is done.<br/>
 ## Tip Shape
 Here is where the recipe for building the Tip Shape is.
 The Tip Shape is the shape you see in the 3D view when the PDWrapper object is the visible feature.
 I call it Tip Shape because it's the shape the Body presents when this feature is the Tip for the Body.
 It is created using the Tip Shape recipe, which includes Tip Base, Tip Tool, and Tip Operation (the boolean to use)<br/>
-### Tip Offset (float)
-Like Pattern Shape offset, but applied to objects in the Tip Shape section.
-If Tip Offset is 0.0, then no offset is applied.
-This property is used in all Tip Shape offsets, whether it's on the Tip Tool, the Tip Base, or the Tip Shape(the boolean result of Tip Operation applied to Tip Base and Tip Tool).<br/>
 ### Tip Shape Cut (boolean)
 Default: False.
 Whether to cut the offset from the original or vice-versa, creating a hollow solid, like a thickness but without an opening into the interior.
 See also Tip Scale Cut, which works on scales instead of offsets.<br/>
 ### Tip Shape Offset Join
 ### Tip Shape Offset Mode
 See Pattern shape properties of the same name.
 These properties are applied to any and all offsets in the Tip Shape section.
 Note: the objects themselves are not offset.
 A copy of their shapes is offset and used in the Tip Operation boolean operation, or in the case of the Tip Shape, the offset is applied to the result.<br/>
 <br/>
-### Offset Tip Base (boolean)
+### Tip Base Offset (float)
-Default: False.
-If True the Tip Offset (if not 0.0) is applied to the Tip Base prior to using it in the Tip Operation (along with Tip Tool) to create the Tip Shape, the shape you see in the 3D view when the PDWrapper object is made visible and the shape the Body object inherits as its Shape Property when the PDWrapper object is the Body's Tip object.<br/>
+Default: 0.0  If not 0.0 the offset is applied to the Tip Base prior to using it in the Tip Operation (along with Tip Tool) to create the Tip Shape, the shape you see in the 3D view and the shape of the Body the PDWrapper object is the Body's Tip object.<br/>
-### Offset Tip Shape (boolean)
+### Tip Shape Offset (float)
-Default: False.
-Tip Shape is the shape created when the boolean Tip Operation is applied to the Tip Base and the Tip Tool.
+Default: 0.0  Tip Shape is the shape created when the boolean Tip Operation is applied to the Tip Base and the Tip Tool.
 The Tip Base is typically the previous solid in the tree while the Tip Tool is the objected being wrapped.
-If this property is True, then the offset is applied to the result.<br/>
+If this property is other than 0.0, then the offset is applied to the result.<br/>
 <br/>
-### Offset Tip Tool (boolean)
+### Tip Tool Offset (float)
-Default: False.
-If True the Tip Tool is offset by the amount in the Tip Offset property (in mm).
+Default: 0.0  If any value other than 0.0 the Tip Tool is offset by the amount in the Tip Offset property.
 ### Tip Base (link)
 The object used as the base for the Tip Operation (along with the Tip Tool) in generating the PDWrapper object's Tip Shape.
 I call it Tip Shape because it is the shape the Body inherits when an object is the Tip feature.
 It's also the shape any features that follow in the tree will combine with to create their Tip Shape.
 Tip Base is always going to be the previous solid feature by default, but you can change it if you want a different Tip Shape.
 Remember, the Base has the material that the Tool will cut away.
 For example, to make a round hole in a cube you would use the cube as the base and a cylinder as the tool.<br/>
 <br/>